ngrx/platform/projects/ngrx.io/content/guide/data/entity-reducer.md

 There are no collections in this cache.

-If the master `EntityReducer` can't find a collection for the _action_'s entity type, it creates a new, initialized collection with the help of the `EntityCollectionCreator`, which was injected into the `EntityReducerFactory`.
+If the master `EntityReducer` can't find a collection for the _action_'s entity type, it creates a new, initialized collection with the help of the `EntityCollectionCreator`, which was injected into the `EntityCacheReducerFactory`.

 The _creator_ returns an initialized collection from the `initialState` in the entity's `EntityDefinition`.
 If the entity type doesn't have a _definition_ or the definition doesn't have an `initialState` property value,